Understanding Your Semen Analysis Results

 The Reality of Treatment

-While there's genuine reason for hope, it's important to understand that natural conception is unlikely.
-Your path to fatherhood, if possible, will almost certainly involve in vitro fertilization (IVF).
-This means your wife will undergo a multi-week hormone stimulation process followed by egg retrieval, and any sperm found will be combined with her eggs in a laboratory before transferring the resulting embryo to her uterus.
+There's real reason for hope, but natural conception is unlikely.
+Your path to fatherhood, if it's possible, will almost certainly involve in vitro fertilization (IVF).
+This means your partner will go through a multi-week hormone stimulation process followed by egg retrieval, and any sperm found will be combined with her eggs in a lab before the resulting embryo is transferred to her uterus.

 A Note on the Future

-Even for the small group of men where current technology cannot find any sperm at all, the science is moving.
-Researchers have already produced healthy, fertile mice from sperm grown in a lab dish out of ordinary skin or blood cells — a technique called in-vitro gametogenesis, or IVG.
-Human IVG is much harder, but multiple academic labs and well-funded biotech companies are actively working to translate it.
-It is not available clinically today and almost certainly won't be for several years, but the trajectory is real and worth knowing about.
+Even for the small group of men where current technology can't find any sperm at all, the science is moving.
+Researchers have already produced healthy, fertile mice from sperm grown in a lab dish out of ordinary skin or blood cells, a technique called in-vitro gametogenesis (IVG).
+Human IVG is much harder, but several academic labs and biotech companies are actively working on it.
+It isn't available clinically today and probably won't be for several years, but it's worth knowing about.
 Read more on the experimental treatments page.

-The big picture A generation ago, an azoospermia diagnosis effectively ended the conversation about biological fatherhood.
-Today, microTESE, ICSI, and improving non-invasive diagnostics give the majority of azoospermic men a real shot.
-And the next generation of technology — most notably IVG — is being built with cases like yours specifically in mind.
+A generation ago, an azoospermia diagnosis effectively ended the conversation about biological fatherhood.
+Today, microTESE, ICSI, and improving non-invasive diagnostics give the majority of azoospermic men a real shot, and the next wave of technology like IVG is being developed with cases like yours in mind.